worldbank/gld/Support/B - Country Survey Details/ARM/Classifications_of_Industry_and_Occupation.md

 **Industry ISIC Rev.4**

 All years used ISIC Rev.4 in the raw datasets.
-Hence, all of their original industry variables contain the same categories as follows:
+Hence, all their original industry variables contain the same categories as follows:

 | **Major Group Letter**	| **Industry Name**	| **10-Group Categorization**	| **4-Group Categorization**	|
 |:-----------------------:|:-----------------:|:---------------------------:|:---------------------------:|